 You might have experienced that sudden jolt of energy after a glass of fruit juice or felt overly drowsy after getting full; what you felt was a direct effect of the food you had eaten.
 However, it is interesting how two people will react in the exact opposite way after eating the same meal.

 On numerous occasions, sleep, and nutrition experts have come together to uncover the mystery of insomnia (9).
-While every individual has their routine and diet that will get them to sleep fast and better, the following foods have been found to offer almost similar results every time they are used.
+While every individual has their routine and diet that will get them to sleep fast and better, the following foods have been found to offer almost similar results for many people.

 The hairy-looking, oval fruit is grown in plantations worldwide, but its origins can be traced to New Zealand.
 The fruit which is available in either gold or green variety is rich in vitamin C, vitamin E, folate, and potassium.
 Some study results suggest that kiwi improves sleep; eat two kiwi fruits an hour before bedtime and experience faster, heavier, and quality sleep.

 The ability of the kiwi fruit to induce sleep can be attributed to its antioxidants.
-Kiwis also minimize the effects of folic acid deficiency (13).
+Kiwis also minimize the effects of folate deficiency (13).

 Tart Cherries Fruit And Juice